unicorn-bi/Unicorn-Speller-Hybrid-Black/README.md

 The drop-down list in the **Voice Selection** group lists all currently installed voices for the operating system’s text-to-speech engine and lets you select the voice to use.
 By clicking the **Preview** button, you can listen to a specified preview text read by the selected voice with the current settings.
 Ensure that your speakers are turned on and the volume is high enough.

 If you don’t hear anything in the preview twice, check your speakers and volume settings.
 If this doesn’t help or you get an error message, the voice maybe incompatible with the text-to-speech engine of your operating system.
 To check compatibility, you can also preview the voice via the control panel of the operating system.
-See section [Requirments For Text-to-speech Output]() for further details.
+See section [Requirments For Text-to-speech Output](#requirements-for-test-to-speech-output) for further details.

 ## Specify the settings for flashing
-Open the **Flashing Settings** dialog by selecting ```<-``` ```->``` **Flashing…** from the menu bar.
+Open the **Flashing Settings** dialog by selecting **→ Flashing…** from the menu bar.
 <p align="center">
 <img src="./img/Img20.png" alt="drawing" width="250"/><br/>
 </p>